Green waste collection

 Enter your address to see your green waste bin collection day and to view a bin collection calendar for your address.

-Alternatively, you can download the 2016 Moreland Waste Collection Schedule (PDF 2Mb) which shows when bins are collected in different areas of Moreland.
+You can also download the 2017 Waste Collection Calendar (PDF 2Mb) which shows when bins are collected in different areas of Moreland.